maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

   - int64
   - default: 60
   - Used only in `stream` mode, the interval between requests to fetch blacklisted IPs from LAPI
+- UpdateMaxFailure
+  - int64
+  - default: 0
+  - Used only in `stream` and `alone` mode, the maximum number of time we can not reach Crowdsec before blocking traffic (set -1 to never block)
 - DefaultDecisionSeconds
   - int64
   - default: 60